 Mutual fund and ETF managers primarily serve retail investors by offering pre-packaged investment vehicles.
 They generate revenue by charging a small fee on managing the total money, also called assets under management.

-On the other hand, hedge funds clients are primarily institutions and a few high-net-worth individual investors.
+On the other hand, hedge fund clients are primarily institutions and a few high-net-worth individual investors.
 The term hedge fund here refers to the many kinds of alternative asset managers like private equity and venture capital, commodity trading advisors (CTAs), highly specialized public markets investors, etc.

 Popular examples of investment managers include Fidelity (mutual funds), BlackRock (ETFs), D.E.
-Shaw (hedge fund), Carlyle Group (private equity).
+Shaw (hedge fund), and Carlyle Group (private equity).

 4. Government Institutions

 The government is a major player in the financial markets.
 Through its various institutions, it regulates the functioning of the markets.
-The biggest and the most influential government institution in any financial market is the central bank.
+The biggest and most influential government institution in any financial market is the central bank.

 A central bank is the sole issuer of legal tender or currency in an economy.
 It also controls the interest rates in the domestic market and, in many cases, the exchange rate for a currency in the foreign exchange (FX) markets.